nathanstitt/erb_latex/README.md

 [Argosity](http://argosity.com/) uses this for several different projects

  * I originally used a bare-bones & hacky version to generate my resume in both HTML & PDF
- * [Stockor](http://stockor.org/), our open-source ERP platform.
+ * [Stockor](http://stockor.org/), my open-source ERP platform.
 It's used for building all the form that output as PDF.
  * Generating proposals for client projects.
 Hit me up with a consulting request and you'll probably receive one!

 ## Links

-API docs are hosted at [nathan.stitt.org/code/erb-latex/](http://nathan.stitt.org/code/erb-latex/)

-The source is on github at [github.com/nathanstitt/erb_latex](https://github.com/nathanstitt/erb_latex)
+[API docs](http://www.rubydoc.info/gems/erb_latex),  Source on github at [github.com/nathanstitt/erb_latex](https://github.com/nathanstitt/erb_latex)

 ## Installation